IEEE Transactions on

 René Rohrbeck is Professor of Strategy at Aarhus BSS, Aarhus University, where he is head of the Strategic Foresight Research Network.
 His research focus is stategic foresight, microfoundations of organizational capabilities, innovation, and business models.
 As a consultant René Rohrbeck has worked with public clients, private-public partnerships and multinational organizations.
 He has worked in the Energy, ICT, Marine and Automobile sector.
 His research has been published in international journals such as Technological Forecasting and Social Change, Technology Analysis & Strategic Management, and R&D Management.
 His editorial contributions include serving as the managing editor of the special issue on Corporate Foresight for the journal Technological Forecasting and Social Change.

-IEEE Transactions on Engineering Management is journal of the Technology and Engineering Management Society of IEEE, published quarterly since 1954.
+IEEE Transactions on Engineering Management is a journal of the Technology and Engineering Management Society of IEEE, published quarterly since 1954.
 It is dedicated to the publication of peer-reviewed original contributions, by researchers and practitioners, regarding the theory and practice of engineering, technology, and innovation management.

 Editor in Chief